JAGUAR - 75 YEARS LOOKING FORWARD

 Mike O'Driscoll, Managing Director of Jaguar Cars, said: "In 2010 we celebrate our past, and 75 years of designing and building cars that celebrate the art of automobile making.
 We're also celebrating the promise of the future, and the introduction of the all-new XJ.
 In just three years we've completely revitalized the Jaguar line-up with the launch of three beautiful fast cars".

-Just a few years ago Jaguar set out to re-make the brand and to revitalize the model range.
-It started in 2008 with the introduction of the all-new award-winning XF.
+Just a few years ago we set out to re-make Jaguar and to revitalize the model range.
+We started in 2008 with the introduction of the all-new award-winning XF.
 This four door, five seat car has the looks of a coupe and the heart of a sports car.
-In 2009 Jaguar re-engineered the XK coupe and convertible, and in the process created one of the world's great grand tourers.
-And, 2010 sees the beginning of sales of the ground-breaking XJ, which incorporates all of the virtues that make a Jaguar.
+In 2009 we re-engineered the XK coupe and convertible, and in the process created one of the world's great grand tourers.
+And, in 2010 we will shortly begin sale of the ground-breaking XJ, which incorporates all of the virtues that make a Jaguar.

 "A successful piece of design should stand the test of time, holding it’s own through passing fashions.
 Jaguar has a range of cars that are as iconic today as they were when launched – testament to Jaguar’s legacy in creating beautiful fast cars.